veronika-kalaskova/flashcards-project/README.md

-My first ever project for practicing JavaScript, HTML, and CSS
+# Project
+One of my first projects to practice HTML, CSS, and JavaScript, created in 2022